Medicare Advantage Plans

 • Elective vision correction procedures

-Understanding Your Vision Benefits under Part B helps you recognize when services fall under medical necessity versus routine care.
+Understanding your vision benefits under Part B helps you recognize when services fall under medical necessity versus routine care.

-Understanding Your Vision Benefits Through Medicare Advantage (Part C)
+Vision Benefits Through Medicare Advantage (Part C)

-Medicare Advantage Vision Benefits may include:
+Medicare Advantage vision benefits may include:

 • Routine eye exams